The Nakiri Knife: Your Complete Guide to the Japanese Vegetable Knife

 How to use a nakiri knife

 The nakiri requires different technique than Western chef's knives.
-The adjustment takes a few sessions, then becomes second nature.
+If you're used to rocking a curved blade back and forth, the adjustment takes a few sessions.
+Then it becomes second nature and you'll wonder why you ever rocked through an onion.

 The grip

 Use a pinch grip.
-Thumb on one side of the blade just ahead of the handle, index finger on the other side.
-Remaining fingers wrap around the handle.
+Place your thumb on one side of the blade just ahead of the handle, index finger on the other side.
+Your remaining fingers wrap around the handle.
 This gives you control over the blade itself, not just the handle.
+It feels strange for about ten minutes if you've always gripped the handle like a tennis racket, but the precision difference is immediate.

 The guide hand

 Curl your fingertips under your knuckles to form a claw shape.
 Rest your knuckles against the flat of the blade as a guide.
-This protects your fingers and helps maintain consistent slice thickness.
+This protects your fingers and controls slice thickness.
+Move your knuckles back a few millimetres between each cut for even slices.

 Speed comes later

 Start slowly.
-The rhythm feels unfamiliar at first.
-Once the motion becomes automatic, you'll move through vegetables faster than you did with a chef's knife.
+The rhythm feels unfamiliar at first, especially if you've spent years with a curved chef's knife.
+Once the motion becomes automatic (usually a week or two of regular use), you'll move through vegetables faster than you did before.
+The flat edge means fewer correction cuts and less wasted movement.

 Nakiri vs usuba: what's the difference?